For Models: Teryx KRX 1000 (2020-2021)

 !!!
 WARNING !!!
 Before working on your machine, make sure it is parked on a level surface with the transmission in park and/or the parking brake engaged.
 Do not work on any machine with a hot engine or exhaust.
 Allow time for all parts to cool in order to reduce the risk of burns.

 Blackout Exhausts: Take care not to get grease or oils on the exhaust.
 Cleaning our Blackout exhaust with harsh solvents or abrasives will remove the coating and is not covered under warranty.

-7. Inspect the round gasket on the head pipe.
-If it is worn or damaged replace with a new OEM gasket.
-(See Figure #3)
+4. Inspect the round gasket in the headpipe.
+If worn or damaged replace with a new OEM gasket.